 So I was thinking these past few weeks about Easter… reading through the narratives in the Bible and what Jesus has done for us.
 But I also got thinking about our modern Easter celebrations and I don’t think I’ve ever really asked “Where did the Easter Bunny come from?”
 So I did some hunting (pun intended).

 Here’s what I found.
-The behind the bunny_tname, the bunny, the candies are all ancient practices with dark roots.
+The name, the bunny, the candies are all ancient practices with dark roots.
 In the middle ages many pagan cultures celebrated the spring equinox with a festival.
 Like us, many of the Anglo-Saxon cultures in Northern Europe were coming out of winter and looked for a time to celebrate the coming seasons.
 As part of this they would worship the pagan goddess “Eastre” who was the mother goddess of fertility.
 There is good evidence that this same type of goddess, with a similar name, has been worshipped long before Christ in ancient Babylon.
 Her spiritual symbol has been linked to the moon, with moon being viewed as a mother in many cultures.
 But Eastre’s earthly symbol was the rabbit.
 Rabbits are known to be the most fertile animals known to people and symbolized new life in spring.

 It is believed that in Northern Europe (in and around Germany), that Christians attempted to engage the culture they lived in by modifiying the practice of the springtime festival (or “Easter”) rather than doing away with it altogether.
 Some would argue this was a good thing, and others would say it was an ill attempt.
 Whatever your belief there are a few things that we can be sure of.
 Over the years as the tradition travelled with German people to America where practices have changed, others added, and some remained.